StatisMike/stenR/README.md

 #> [1]  4  9 34 35
 ```

-We can also see it while plotting the resulting FrequencyTable:
+We can also see it while plotting the resulting *FrequencyTable*:

 ``` r
 plot(HEX_H_ft)